Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-In order to apply the Fuchsian theory to our singular initial value problem, \Theoremref{th:smoothexistenceN} requires that the function operators in our equations satisfy the estimates of the quasilinear symmetric hyperbolic Fuchsian property (recall \Defref{def:quasilinearlimitN}).
+In order to apply the Fuchsian theory in \Sectionref{sec:SIVPNN} to our singular initial value problem, \Theoremref{th:smoothexistenceN} requires that the function operators in our equations satisfy the estimates of the quasilinear symmetric hyperbolic Fuchsian property (recall \Defref{def:quasilinearlimitN}).
 These estimates need to be proven under suitably general conditions in order to complete the arguments.
-In fact, we will see that the same estimates need to be applied at various, sometimes quite different stages of the proof and hence the hypotheses must be sufficiently general and flexible.
-On the other hand, however, since one has to analyze algebraically complex expressions, it is often impossible to obtain such estimates under hypotheses which are too general.
-We therefore attempted to find a good balance between flexibility and feasibility in the following presentation.
+In fact, we will see that the same estimates need to be applied at various, sometimes quite different stages of the proof and hence their hypotheses must be sufficiently general and flexible.
+On the other hand, however, the algebraic complexity of the expressions requires a certain degree of pragmatism which we aim for in our presentation.

 The main idea of the proofs of these estimates is to exploit the fact that all function operators which occur in the Einstein-Euler equations are \keyword{special} in the sense of \Sectionref{sec:SIVPNN} (see the end of the paragraph on function operators).
 Given leading-order terms and assumptions for the exponents, simple algebraic rules can be used to rigorously determine the leading terms and the estimates of interest.
 Because some of our function operators consist of hundreds of terms and sometimes subtle cancellations from all kinds of terms are crucial, we have programmed these algebraic rules into a computer algebra system.
 The computer is able to apply these rules repeatedly to all these terms efficiently.
-We stress that this yields fully rigorous estimates; no numerical approximation of any sort is used.
-More details on our computer algebra code are discussed in \cite{Ames:2015uy}.
+We stress that this yields fully rigorous estimates; no numerical approximations of any sort are used.
+The details of our computer algebra code are discussed in \cite{Ames:2016uy}.

-We shall present the details of these estimates in the case $\Gamma>0$ only.
+We will present our estimates in the case $\Gamma>0$ only.
 The following lemmas hence lay the foundation for the proofs of \Theoremref{th:sub-criticalcoupledExistence} and \Theoremref{th:sub-criticalcoupledEstimates}.
-Regarding the case $\Gamma=0$, we shall only make a few brief comments which are relevant for the proof of \Theoremref{th:criticalcoupledExistence} (and \Theoremref{th:criticalcoupledEstimates}).
-We remark that we shall only give as much information on these estimates here as is needed for the later arguments.
+Regarding the case $\Gamma=0$ and \Theoremref{th:criticalcoupledExistence} and \Theoremref{th:criticalcoupledEstimates}, we will only make a few brief comments.